-The Academy Board must structure the Academy's school day schedule to meet the required number of instructional days and hours under the Code and the Act.
+The Academy Board must structure the Academy's school day schedule to meet the required number of instructional days and hours as set forth in the Code and the Act.
 The Academy Board must submit the school day schedule to the University Board prior to the commencement of each academic year.